matthewhirschey/holiday-circuit-playground/projects/day-09-north-pole-dial/README.md

 ## Required Materials
 - Circuit Playground Express
-- Rotary Encoder (PID: 377)
+- PEC11 Rotary Encoder (Adafruit PID: 377)
 - Mini Breadboard
-- 5x Jumper Wires (male-to-male)
+- 4x Jumper Wires (male-to-male)
 - USB Cable for programming

 ## Hardware Overview
-A rotary encoder is like a digital knob that can turn endlessly in either direction.
-Unlike a potentiometer, it doesn't have stops and can track relative movement.
-The encoder we're using includes:
+A rotary encoder is a mechanical device that creates digital signals by making and breaking connections as you turn it.
+The PEC11 encoder has:

+- Channel A: Left pin on 3-pin side, connects to ground in a pattern as you turn
+- Common (Ground): Middle pin on 3-pin side
+- Channel B: Right pin on 3-pin side, connects to ground in a pattern as you turn
+- Switch: 2 pins on opposite side that connect when pressed

+Key differences from other rotary devices:
+- No power needed - it's purely mechanical
+- Can turn continuously without stops
-- CLK (Clock/Pin A): Sends pulses as you turn
+- Makes clicking sounds as you turn
-- DT (Data/Pin B): Helps determine rotation direction
-- SW: Built-in pushbutton
+- Includes a pushbutton that clicks when pressed
-- VCC: Power input (3.3V)
-- GND: Ground connection

 ## Safety First! ⚡
 - Always disconnect power before making connections
 - Handle the encoder gently - the pins can bend
-- Use static protection when handling components
-- Maximum voltage: 3.3V (DO NOT use 5V with Circuit Playground Express)
 - Keep workspace clean and organized
+- Double-check ground connections
-- Adult supervision required for soldering (if needed)
+- Adult supervision recommended for initial setup

 ## Instructions for Age 9

 ### 1. Understanding Your Encoder
-Before we start building, let's understand how our digital knob works:
+Before we start building, let's understand how our mechanical knob works:
+- The encoder has pins on two sides (3 pins and 2 pins)
-- Turning right makes "clicking" sounds - we'll use these for increasing values
+- Turning right makes clicking sounds - we'll use these for increasing values
 - Turning left also clicks - we'll use these for decreasing values
 - The button on top can be pressed to change modes
-- Inside are special sensors that tell us which way you're turning
+- Inside are tiny switches that connect and disconnect as you turn

 ### 2. Building the Circuit
-1. Power Setup
+1. Ground Setup
-   - Connect red jumper wire from 3.3V to breadboard's red (+) rail
-   - Connect black jumper wire from GND to breadboard's blue (-) rail
+   - Connect a black jumper wire from Circuit Playground GND to breadboard's blue (-) rail
+   - This provides ground for both the turning and button functions

 2. Encoder Connection
    - Place encoder in breadboard, straddling the center gap
+   - On the 3-pin side (left to right):
-   - Connect GND pin to blue (-) rail
+     * Connect left pin (Channel A) to Circuit Playground A1
-   - Connect VCC pin to red (+) rail
+     * Connect middle pin (Ground) to blue (-) rail
-   - Connect CLK to Circuit Playground A1
-   - Connect DT to Circuit Playground A2
+     * Connect right pin (Channel B) to Circuit Playground A2
+   - On the 2-pin side:
-   - Connect SW to Circuit Playground A3
+     * Connect one switch pin to Circuit Playground A3
+     * Connect other switch pin to blue (-) rail

 ### 3. Basic Operation
 - Turn right = Next color